An advance market commitment to buy $1.8B of permanent carbon removal by 2040

 How Frontier works

 Frontier is an advance market commitment (AMC) that aims to accelerate the development of carbon removal technologies by guaranteeing future demand for them.
 The goal is to send a strong demand signal to researchers, entrepreneurs, and investors that there is a growing market for these technologies.

-Importantly, Frontier aims to help create net new carbon removal supply rather than compete over what exists today.
+Importantly, Frontier aims to grow global supply by helping the most promising carbon removal projects deliver, rather than compete over what exists today.
 In practice, its team of technical and commercial experts facilitates purchases from high-potential carbon removal companies on behalf of buyers.
-There are a variety of ways that buyers can participate in Frontier to help us further increase demand and spur new supply.”
-The highlighted text will link to the new Participate page.
+There are a variety of ways that buyers can participate in Frontier as a part of their climate program.

 The concept of an AMC is borrowed from vaccine development and was piloted a decade ago.
 The first AMC accelerated the development of pneumococcal vaccines for low-income countries, saving an estimated 700,000 lives.